AleCandido/human_dates/README.rst

 .. image:: https://img.shields.io/pypi/dm/human-dates2
   :target: https://pypi.org/project/human-dates2/

+|

 This is a fork of the original package
 `human_dates <https://github.com/jtushman/human_dates>`_ made by Jonathan Tushman, but currently unmaintained.

-Already the original package was based on a `Stack Overflow answer <http://stackoverflow.com/a/1551394/192791>`_, referencing still another sources (check the post).
+The original package, in turn, was based on a `Stack Overflow answer <http://stackoverflow.com/a/1551394/192791>`_, referencing still another sources (check the post).